GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 I suggest trying the independent store near the south end of Ganges.
 Their selection is limited, especially for fresh foods which they now have even less of, but they try and are open somewhat later in the evening.
 (They have had difficulty keeping the store up due injury.)

-There is a significant store in Fulford Harbour where the ferry from Victoria docks, a convenience store near the Golden Island restaurant - beats me how they survive with Village Market a block away - and another near the Vesuvious ferry terminal to Crofton.
+There is a significant store in Fulford Harbour where the ferry from Victoria docks, a convenience store near the Golden Island restaurant in Ganges - beats me how they survive with country Grocer a block away - and another near the Vesuvious ferry terminal to Crofton.
 And Surprise! one near the liquor store in Ganges.

 And if you travel by vehicle off of the island you can purchase elsewhere - even from the same chains.
-(Thrifty's is in Mill Bay and Sidney, and Country Grocer in Cobble Hill and Duncan, plus good Safeways in Duncan and Sidney.
-Plus a worthwhile-looking produce stand on the freeway north of Duncan at the turnoff to Crofton.)
+(Thrifty's is in Mill Bay and Sidney, and Country Grocer in Cobble Hill and Nanaimo, plus good Safeways in Duncan and Sidney.
+And a worthwhile-looking produce stand on the freeway north of Duncan at the turnoff to Crofton.)

 The Golden Island Chinese restaurant in Ganges is very good, not expensive.
 It does not try to be all things to all people, though has chicken strips for children.
 At Chinese New Year they get serious with a special set dinner - you'll need to book well ahead.
 It is on the northwest side of town on the main road toward Vesuvious.